 4. Exterior Rolling Shutters and Sunscreens

-Bad: You are preventing sunlight from entering at the expense of your view.
-Because these shutters rest close to the glass, heat can build up between shutters and glass.
+- Bad: You are preventing sunlight from entering at the expense of your view.
+Since these shutters rest close to the glass, heat can build up between shutters and glass.
 Better for preventing glass breakage in high winds than for shading windows.